ingadhoc/sale/sale_dummy_confirmation/README.rst

 To use this module, you need to:

-# Just confirm any order as you would do.
-No invoice or picking order will be
+# Just confirm any order.
+No invoice or picking order will be created.
-generated

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas